New scam in Telegram: fraudsters try to "buy" users' nicknames for a lot of money

-Fraudsters are Targeting Telegram Premium Subscribers
+Fraudsters target Telegram Premium subscribers

 Sergey emphasizes that modern fraudsters are not just amateurs, but real professionals.
-In his opinion, the only protection against them is knowledge, caution, and healthy skepticism.
+In his opinion, the only protection against them is knowledge, caution and healthy skepticism.

-Read more on the topic:
+Read also on the topic:

 A new scheme for deceiving mobile application testers has appeared in Telegram